 It seems that the idea of hacking your own neurobiology (along with Star Wars itself) is fundamentally appealing to many in the tech world.
 Google has a whole training institute dedicated to the concept that breathing-focussed mindfulness meditation can boost job performance.
 And what’s another word for breathing-focussed mindfulness meditation?
 Jedi training.

 There is a not-small cohort of folks out there who take Jedi training really seriously (like, religiously serious).
 And these folks have very detailed instructions on how to conduct breathing exercises to ‘regain focus or to help concentrate their thoughts and actions.’
 Instructions that are entirely consistent with the most recent medical research on the benefits of controlled breathing.
 Which brings me back to my blog title.

 There’s one more pertinent piece of research from Northwestern University on the link between mindful breathing and, specifically, the formation and retention of memory.
 The TL;DR: you gotta breathe through your nose to reap the benefits.
 As “Jedi Meditation: The Calming Breath” states:

 Ensure you can breathe through your nose and that your airways are not restricted in any way.

 Can you think of anyone in the Star Wars universe who breathes quite stridently through his mouth?

 So what is the takeaway for us Launch Schoolers?
 A little focussed breathing can go a long way to calm and reset our nervous systems, and possibly even enhance our ability to remember.
 This could certainly be useful in preparation for or during an assessment, or on a 5 minute Pomodoro break.
 Along with my trail running, I’m going to give controlled breathing sessions a try as a study technique.
-And I will be breathing, dear reader, through my nose.
+And you can bet that I will be breathing through my nose.